 Conclusion

+Findings from this study are intended to assess the feasibility of running a definitive trial to see whether the further education college-based TnT model is acceptable and would lead to a reduction in prevalence of chlamydia and gonorrhoea.
 In this article, we have described the TnT statistical analysis plan which provides details about how data from the TnT trial will be analysed.
 The protocol for the trial is published by Kerry-Barnard et al (under review in Trials).
 By publishing our statistical analysis plan, we believe we will ensure a more balanced, accurate and complete report of our final results.

 Appendix 1: Baseline characteristics